Records Scanning Project

 Our next objective is to scan all new well permit files as the permits are processed.
 Every permit issued since June, 2008, has already been scanned.

 Beyond meeting the needs of customers and keeping current with new permits, our objective is to always stay busy and make steady progress toward copying every well record.
 This is obviously a long-term project.

 We welcome any recommendations you may have to help us prioritize which wells should be scanned next.
-Contact Ashley McClain at (317) 234-6376 or by email at email@example.com with your thoughts or recommendations.
+Contact Jamie Adams at (317) 232-1098 or firstname.lastname@example.org with your thoughts or recommendations.

 Q. How do I know whether records I am interested in have already been scanned?